DoctorKhan/votex/executive-summary.md

 - Vote validation and verification
 - Vote reset functionality for administrators

-### 3. AI Integration
+### 3. Intelligent System Integration
-- AI-generated proposals based on community needs
+- Smart-generated proposals based on community needs
-- AI voting on proposals with transparent reasoning
+- Intelligent voting on proposals with transparent reasoning
-- AI analysis of proposals with metrics and recommendations
+- Automated analysis of proposals with metrics and recommendations
-- AI feedback on proposals for improvement
+- Smart feedback on proposals for improvement

 ### 4. User Interaction
 - Discussion interface for each proposal